janinpop/janinpop.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hi — I'm Pierre Janin-Potiron"
+title: "Welcome to my personnal webpage"
 author_profile: true
 redirect_from:
   - /about/